Esparto: Application

 Esparto leaves are traditionally harvested with a stick; usually of wood or iron, but in ancient times, of bone.
 The stick is used to pull up a handful of leaves at a time.
-The esparto is not normally used immediately after harvesting.
-Instead, the leaves are left to dry in the sun until they turn yellowish.
+The esparto is not normally used immediately after harvesting; instead, the leaves are left to dry in the sun until they turn yellowish.
 This is the raw esparto, which is used for different basketry techniques.
-An alternative is to soak the leaves in water for about a month, before drying and then crushing them.
+An alternative is retting, soaking the leaves in water for about a month, before drying and then crushing them.
 This material is known as "crushed esparto", which is stronger and easier to weave.